 Businesses that accept electronic ACH payments need to be aware of the rules and regulations as set forth by the National Automated Clearinghouse or NACHA.
-Being cognizant of standard ACH errors and declines is also important.
+Being aware of standard ACH errors and declines is also essential.
 Payment Savvy’s ACH payment processing solutions are engineered to be compliant and secure.
 The following information will help you learn more about NACHA rules your business should follow when accepting ACH payments.
 If you’d like to learn more about recent NACHA changes, be sure to check out this article.

 NACHA Rule #1- Secure Transmission